Morir para vivir

 Morir para vivir (English title: Die to live) is a Mexican telenovela produced by Ana Martín for Televisa in 1989.

-Claudia Ramírez and Eduardo Capetillo starred as protagonists, while Susana Dosamantes starred as main antagonist.
+Claudia Ramírez and Eduardo Capetillo starred as the protagonists, while Susana Dosamantes starred as the antagonist.

 Plot

 Rosaura Guzmán is a woman whose evil knows no limits.
 Years ago, she sent to prison her own sister, Mercedes, accusing her of a crime she did not commit, so that she could stay with her husband, Andrés Guzmán, with whom Rosaura was in love.
 Alicia, the little daughter of Mercedes and Andrés, grew up thinking that Rosaura was her real mother, while she was serving her sentence in prison.